Jill4/ai-Hand-Gesture/README.md

 # ai-Hand-Gesture
 ## Problem Overview

 Many sought to believe a single camera wouldn't be as functional as depth aware cameras.
-However, using a simple 2D camera on an evalation board for the Renesas RZ/V2L (seen below), we dive into the functionality of a 2D camera by making it detect [hand gestures]().
+However, using a simple 2D camera on an evalation board for the Renesas RZ/V2L (seen below), we dive into the functionality of a 2D camera by making it detect [hand gestures](rz-v2l-evk_on_desk.jpg)

 ## Hardware Requirements